 Music producer and engineer Roger Bechirian (Squeeze, Nick Lowe, Elvis Costello), when chosen to produce The Monkees' reunion album in 1987, had visions of reviving that classic Monkees sound he enjoyed growing up.
 "The record label and I had an idea to sort of recreate the shaky garage band sound that they kind of had from the '60s," Bechirian said in an interview years after Pool It! was recorded.
 "The band, especially Davy Jones, wanted a very polished, middle of the road record.
 It was a constant tugging of the two.
 I was getting flack from the label because it wasn't what they wanted to hear and I was getting flack from the band because they wanted to go another way."

-After a bustle of activity with The Monkees between 1996 and 1997 that included a new album (Justus), a Los Angeles club show, an original prime time television special and an arena tour of the United Kingdom, Michael Nesmith backed out of the much anticipated American portion of the Justus tour, scheduled for the summer of 1997.
-Mike had originally committed to a schedule of about 15 to 20 concerts across the United States, with a plan to play large arenas to accommodate demand due to the limited amount of dates.
-However, shortly after returning from the group's March tour of the UK it was announced that Nesmith would not be touring and instead would devote his time to writing a script for a proposed second Monkees feature film.
+After a bustle of activity with The Monkees between 1996 and 1997 that included a new album (Justus), a Los Angeles club show, an original prime time television special, and an arena tour of the United Kingdom, Michael Nesmith backed out of the much anticipated US portion of the Justus tour, scheduled for the summer of 1997.
+Mike had originally committed to about 15 to 20 concerts across the United States, with a plan to play large arenas to accommodate demand due to the limited amount of dates.
+However, shortly after returning from the group's March tour of the UK it was announced that Nesmith would not be playing live in America and instead would devote his time to writing a script for a proposed second Monkees feature film.
 "The movie is at the top of my list," Mike explained to Monkee Business Fanzine at the time.
 "If one of us doesn't stay here and do it, it won't get done, like Justus.
 I enjoy playing live, but time is time."
-Monkees fans in the United States, who had waited for a full-scale tour by all four Monkees since the band's reformation in 1986, were dispirited and disappointed.
+Monkees fans in the United States, who had waited for a full-scale tour by all four Monkees since the band's reformation in 1986, were left dispirited and disappointed.